danieleksantos/danieleksantos/README.md

 My perspective goes beyond the code: I aim to understand every detail of the interface to make the experience smoother, more intuitive, and accessible.
 My goal is to solve real problems and create solutions that truly make a difference for users.

-🎯I’m looking for an opportunity to go beyond the lines of code — to collaborate on innovative projects, learn from inspiring people, and contribute with efficient solutions.
-For me, technology is just the tool; the real value lies in the impact it creates.
+🎯I’m looking for an opportunity to go beyond the lines of code to collaborate on innovative projects, learn from inspiring people, and contribute with efficient solutions.
+For me, technology is just the tool, the real value lies in the impact it creates.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/danieleksantos/)
 [![Portfolio](https://img.shields.io/badge/Portfolio-FF5722?style=for-the-badge&logo=todoist&logoColor=white)](https://danieleksantos.github.io/)